ragnarlotus/vue-flux-docs/src/v6/transitions/book.md

 ## Description

-Dakes the effect of turning a page to display next image.
+Makes the effect of turning a page to display next image.

 ## Options